Monosaccharide examples and definition

 Monosaccharide Definition

 Monosaccharides are known as simple sugars with a formula Cn (H2O)n.
-In Greek the word monosaccharide means (mono-one and saccharide- sugar). they are the simplest group of carbohydrates that can not be hydrolyzed more.
+In Greek the word monosaccharide means (mono-one and saccharide- sugar).
+They are the simplest group of carbohydrates that can not be hydrolyzed more.
 The definition of monosaccharide is such sugars that on hydrolysis yield no further lower sugars.
 The following articles are about classifications and monosaccharide examples.

 Monosaccharides classification